m00sfett/stringen/README.md

 A simple command line string generator written in Python.
 If no character set is selected, lowercase letters, uppercase letters and digits are used by default.
 The generated string length defaults to 12 characters.
+Randomness is sourced via Python's `secrets` module for cryptographically secure values.

 ## Running